-Support staff, including teachers with specialist expertise in learning, language or development, work collaboratively with class teachers at Exemplar State College to provide focused teaching.
-Focused teaching is aligned to the PBL Expectations Matrix, and student progress is monitored by the classroom teacher/s to identify those who:
+Support staff, including teachers with specialist expertise in learning, language or development, work collaboratively with class teachers at Springwood State High School to provide focused teaching.
+Focused teaching is aligned to the schools expectations, and student progress is monitored by the classroom teacher/s to identify those who:

-- no longer require the additional support.
+- no longer require the additional support,

-- require ongoing focussed teaching.
+- require ongoing focussed teaching and

 - require intensive teaching.